Vachel Lindsay: Marriage, children and financial troubles

 Lindsay's private life was rife with disappointments, such as his unsuccessful courtship in 1914 of fellow poet Sara Teasdale before she married rich businessman Ernst Filsinger.
 While this itself may have caused Lindsay to become more concerned with money, his financial pressures would greatly increase later on.

 In 1924 he moved to Spokane, Washington, where he lived in room 1129 of the Davenport Hotel until 1929.
 On May 19, 1925, at age 45, he married 23-year-old Elizabeth Connor.
-The new pressure to support his considerably younger wife escalated as she bore him daughter Susan Doniphan Lindsay in May 1926 (wife of Lord Amberley) and son Nicholas Cave Lindsay in September 1927.
+The new pressure to support his considerably younger wife escalated when they had a daughter, Susan Doniphan Lindsay, in May 1926 (wife of Lord Amberley) and son Nicholas Cave Lindsay in September 1927.

 Desperate for money, Lindsay undertook an exhausting string of readings throughout the East and Midwest from October 1928 through March 1929.
 During this time, Poetry magazine awarded him a lifetime achievement award of $500 (equivalent to about $ in today's dollars).
 In April 1929, Lindsay and his family moved to the house of his birth in Springfield, Illinois, an expensive undertaking.
 In that same year, coinciding with the Stock Market Crash of 1929, Lindsay published two more poetry volumes: The Litany of Washington Street and Every Soul A Circus.
 He gained money by doing odd jobs throughout but in general earned very little during his travels.